mendicant-original/s10-edu/README.md

   - No two students should work on the same application of a Markov Chain.
   - You cannot write a simple text generator.
-  - If you need help coming up with something, ask us.
+  - If you get stuck, don't be afraid to ask for help.
 - Implement your idea.

 ## Submission Guidelines